Below you can find a complete list of Afghan animals. We currently track 241 animals in Afghanistan and are adding more every day!

 Afghanistan Wildlife Summary

-Afghanistan is a dry and mountainous country.
+Afghanistan is a landlocked dry and mountainous country located at the crossroads of Central and South Asia.
 The rugged northern mountains are an ideal hideaway for elusive snow leopards and Himalayan bears.
 There are also rivers, valleys, and lush marshes.
 These provide sustenance and shelter to a number of endangered herbivores, such as the Marco Polo sheep and the markhor goat.
 In the past, these animals attracted wolves and large feline predators, big cats including tigers, lions, and cheetahs.

 Afghanistan’s national animal is the snow leopard.
 This elusive cat lives high in the mountains.
 It is rarely caught on video by trail cameras.
-The golden eagle is the national bird.
-It is one of the best-known and most recognizable birds of prey in the world.
+The national bird is the golden eagle.
+Not only is it one of the best-known but it’s also one of the most recognizable birds of prey in the world.

 Afghanistan also has a national dog, the Afghan hound.
-Afghan hounds have narrow faces and long fur on their ears, sides, and legs.
-They are a favorite show dog the world over.
+These hounds have narrow faces and long fur on their ears, sides, and legs.
+They are a favorite show dog throughout the world.

 Some of Afghanistan’s top animals, including snow leopards and bears, live in the Pamir Mountains and the Karakoram Mountains in the northeast section of the country.
 They are an extension of the Himalayas.

-Afghanistan is home to a number of venomous animals, including snakes, scorpions, and spiders.
-The saw-scaled viper is one of the deadliest snakes in Asia, and the carpet viper can cause deadly blood clots and bleeding.
-The deathstalker scorpion is the most dangerous scorpion in the world.
-And bites from spiders such as the black widow, while rarely fatal, can make an adult human very sick.
+Afghanistan is home to a number of venomous animals, including snakes, spiders, and scorpions.
+The saw-scaled viper, one of the deadliest snakes in Asia, is responsible for causing the most snakebite cases, and the carpet viper can cause deadly blood clots and bleeding.
+The deathstalker scorpion is one of the most dangerous scorpions in the world.
+And bites from spiders such as the black widow, while rarely fatal, can cause an adult human to have multiple complications.

 Many of Afghanistan’s large mammals are classified as “globally threatened” by the International Union for Conservation of Nature (IUCN).
 These include big predators such as the snow leopard, wolves, and the Asiatic black bear, as well as herbivores like the urial, markhor, and Siberian musk deer.